bbc/genie/dev/docs/examples-launcher.md

 # Genie Examples Launcher

 The examples launcher page is available when _debug=true_ is added to the url.
-Buttons are automatically added to the launcher page for any routes added to _src/core/get-debug-screens.js_
+Buttons are automatically added to the launcher page for any routes added to _src/core/debug/examples.js_

 ## Adding a new example

 1. Add debug screen config to the file _src/core/debug/examples.js_ .
 The Launcher page will be generate buttons and routes based on this config _(see example config next)_
-2. Add a named config json5 file for the screen to _themes/default/config/examples_
+2. Add a named config json5 file for the screen to _/debug_
-3. Add the file path to _themes/default/config/files.json_
+3. Add the file path to _/debug/files.json_
-4. Try to keep any required assets in the _themes/default/examples_ folder so they are easy to delete

 ## Example Config